 Similarly, new autopilot vehicles use a mountain of training data to analyze incoming data from cameras and GPS and thus calculate appropriate speed, direction, and decide how to avoid accidents

-Face recognition and natural language processing show results which resemble intelligence, but their methods are straightforward mathematics, most of which are derived from such concepts as linear regression.
-Many writers now make the quantum leap of describing machine learning methods as artificial intelligence.
-Whether because they don’t understand the true nature of ML or because they intend to make their subject more dramatic and interesting, this inaccuracy only increases misconception in an area which is already quite difficult to understand.
+Face recognition and natural language processing show results that resemble intelligence, but their methods are straightforward mathematics, most of which are derived from such concepts as linear regression.
+Many writers now make the quantum leap of describing machine learning methods like artificial intelligence.
+Whether because they don’t understand the true nature of ML or because they intend to make their subject more dramatic and interesting, this inaccuracy only increases misconception in an area that is already quite difficult to understand.
 In this ByteScout article, machine learning demystified is equally.